Carini: Military Architecture

 Tower and trap Baglio, the first of which was built in the thirteenth century and incorporated in the beam in the sixteenth century, located on the coast in places Carborangeli;

 Tower and beam Chiachea, built in the sixteenth century and located on the coastal strip in locations Chiachea;

 Tower and beam Milioti, built in the sixteenth century and located near the coast in places Milioti;

 Tower and beam Aiello, built in the eighteenth century and located near the village of Olives Park;

-The farm Zucco, complex built in the eighteenth century, surrounded by four towers, famous for its wines.
+The farm Zucco, complex built in the eighteenth century, surrounded by four towers, known for its wines.

 Main sights

+Noted Natives

+Vido Musso (January 17, 1913 -January 9, 1982 (Rancho Mirage, California).